jiwu07/RPGGameDemo/README.md

 Extract the downloaded zip file (if it's compressed).

-Open the extracted folder and double-click the .exe file to run the game.
+Open the extracted folder and double-click the RPGGameDemo.app file to run the game.

 ## Open the project in Unity
 Download and install Unity Hub and Unity version 2022.3.12f1 or newer.